 As part of the joining process for YesCymru, we collect the minimum information we need to process your application – your name, postal address and email address, as well as payment details (see below).
 We use these to keep you up to date with our news and campaigns (so that you know what your membership subscription is helping us to achieve) and ways you can get more involved.
 The main way that we will keep you informed is via our newsletter which is delivered via Nation Builder (see above).

 We will also use the data we collect to check our records are right and to check every now and then that you’re happy and satisfied.
 We don’t rent or trade email lists with other organisations and businesses.

 From time to time, we will provide you with information about specific appeals we are running, for example if we are crowdfunding to raise money for a campaign, but we will keep these communications to a minimum.

-If you have an annual membership, we will contact you via email two weeks before your membership comes to an end, to ask if you want to renew.
-If you have not renewed by the last day of your membership, we will contact you via email once more to ask if you wish to rejoin, and if we do not hear from you in 14 days we will delete your contact details from our system.
+If you have an annual membership, we will contact you via email when your membership comes comes to an end, to ask if you want to renew.
+If you have not renewed after 14 days, we will contact you via email once more to ask if you wish to rejoin, and if we do not hear from you in 14 days we will delete your contact details from our system.

 If your membership is based on a monthly payment and these payments stop, we will contact you via email to let you know (sometimes this can happen because a bank card has been lost or cancelled).
 If we have not heard from you after 14 days, we will email you again and then delete your contact details after a further 14 days if your monthly payments have not restarted.